 A beautiful country with an attractive investment climate

-Portugal offers an outstanding quality of life
+Portugal, an excellent quality of life

 Portugal benefits from a rich historical past and a very hospitable population